Nebraska first-time homebuyer assistance programs

 NIFA First Home Program

-First-time homebuyers who don’t need down payment assistance could qualify for NIFA’s First Home Program, which applies to a conventional, FHA or USDA loan.
+First-time homebuyers who don’t need down payment assistance — just an affordable mortgage — could also look into NIFA’s First Home Program, which applies to a conventional, FHA or USDA loan.
 The rates through this program tend to be lower than the rates of an HBA loan, but the eligibility requirements are the same.

 NIFA Military Home Program

-Active-duty military and qualified veterans — first-time homebuyers or not — can also take advantage of a low-rate mortgage through NIFA’s Military Home Program, with low or no down payment.
-The program applies to VA loans, but can also work in conjunction with an FHA or USDA loan if you’re not eligible for a VA mortgage.
+Active-duty military and qualified veterans — first-timers or not — can also take advantage of a low-rate mortgage through NIFA’s Military Home Program, with low or no down payment.
+The program mainly applies to VA loans, but can also work with an FHA or USDA loan.

 Nebraska down payment assistance